Wayhowen/VEP-api/README.md

 # Data folder

-The data folder contains additional data such as postman collections used for manual testing or the data from sensors gathered throught the project.
+The data folder contains additional data such as postman collections used for manual testing or the data from sensors gathered throughout the project.